-In this episode of the Unicorn Leaders podcast, Fahd Alhattab sits down with Penny Farinha, former VP of People at Ecobee, to unpack what it really takes to scale a mission-driven startup through every phase of growth—without losing your soul (or your best people).
+In this episode of the Unicorn Leaders podcast, Fahd Alhattab sits down with Penny Farinha, former VP of People at Ecobee, to unpack what it takes to scale a mission-driven startup—without losing your soul or your best people.

-Penny shares the behind-the-scenes story of how Ecobee went from 75 employees to a billion-dollar acquisition, all while competing head-to-head with Google Nest.
-She reveals why values-based hiring (not just skill) helped them build a resilient culture, and how she approached team design at every inflection point—from scrappy startup to post-acquisition scale.
+Penny shares how Ecobee grew from 75 employees to a billion-dollar acquisition while competing with Google Nest.
+She explains how values-based hiring helped build a strong culture and how she approached team design through each growth phase—from scrappy startup to post-acquisition.

-They dive into the messy reality of building people systems that evolve with the business, why staying nine years gave her the deepest leadership lessons, and how founders can avoid the trap of outgrowing their own culture.
+They explore the messy reality of evolving people systems, the leadership lessons from staying nine years, and how founders can avoid outgrowing their own culture.

-Whether you’re navigating hypergrowth, rethinking your org design, or wondering how to lead a team that can outlearn the competition—this episode is packed with honest insights on people, purpose, and playing the long game.
+Whether you’re navigating hypergrowth, rethinking org design, or trying to lead a team that outlearns the competition—this episode is full of sharp insights on people, purpose, and scale.

 Find Penny Farinha here: https://www.linkedin.com/in/pennyfarinha/